-The brother of much-heralded poet William Butler Yeats, Jack Butler Yeats holds the unusual distinction of being both a world-renowned painter and an Olympic medallist.
-He split his life between London, Sligo (in Ireland’s west) and Dublin, but is arguably best known for his depiction of the Liffey Swim, an outdoor swimming race through the capital city that’s still going today.
-The painting won the silver medal in the ‘Arts and Culture’ section of the Olympic Games in 1924, the only year that such an Olympic event existed.
-Yeats was an elusive figure and never allowed anyone to watch him paint his symbolist and expressionist images, and so despite being the first Irish artist to see a painting sell for over €1 million in 2011, relatively little is known of the creative stories behind the art.
+The brother of Novel-prize winning poet William Butler Yeats, Jack Butler Yeats holds the unusual distinction of being both a world-renowned painter and an Olympic medallist.
+He split his life between London, his childhood home of Sligo and Dublin, and is arguably best known for his depiction of the Liffey Swim, an outdoor swimming race through the capital city that’s still going today.
+The painting won the silver medal in the ‘Arts and Culture’ section of the Olympic Games in 1924, which was the first and only year that such an Olympic event existed.
+Yeats was an elusive figure and never allowed anyone to watch him paint his symbolist and expressionist images, and so despite being the first Irish artist to see a painting sell for over €1 million in 2011, relatively little is known of the inspiration behind his work.

-A modern-day Irish street artist known for decorating Dublin’s walls with striking colours and bold public offerings, Maser gained significant notoriety in Dublin in 2016, when a political piece on Temple Bar became the centre of a national debate.
-A heart endorsed with ‘Repeal the 8th’ – in protest against Ireland’s restrictive abortion laws (written into the constitution by the 8th Amendment) was the subject of heated debate and eventually removed due to planning permission laws.
-Not before the image became an icon of the Irish pro-choice campaign.
+A modern Irish street artist known for decorating Dublin’s walls with striking colours and bold imagery, Maser gained significant mainstream attention in Dublin in 2016 when one of his political pieces became the topic of a national debate.
+The artwork depicted a heart endorsed with ‘Repeal the 8th’ and was created in protest against Ireland’s restrictive abortion laws (written into the constitution by the 8th Amendment).
+The piece was eventually removed due to planning permission laws, but not before the image became an icon of the Irish pro-choice campaign.
 In May 2018, the referendum to decide to fate of the 8th was successful in repealing the law, and Maser’s work is now known across the globe.

-Born to a French mother and an English father in Dublin, Rene Bull was a political cartoonist who worked both in Ireland, and in covering various international conflicts taking in Sudan, India and South Africa, eventually signing onto a technical role in World War II.
+Born to a French mother and an English father in Dublin, René Bull was a political cartoonist whose work took him across the globe.
+He covered various international conflicts in locations such as Sudan, India and South Africa, eventually segueing into a career as a Major in the Royal Air Force.
 His works were bright, colourful illustrations that explored satirical themes and usually aimed to make a pointed political case about the environment he depicted.
-He also illustrated a number of books later in life.
+Later in life, he also illustrated a number of books including fairytale collections such as Andersen’s Fairy Tales and The Arabian Nights.

-A 19th-century landscape artist who depicted countless views in Dublin’s neighboring county Wicklow, James Arthur O’Connor – who features heavily in Dublin’s National Gallery – has since been dubbed the ‘quiet man’ of Irish landscape painting.
-O’Connor died so poor that a fund had to be set up to support his widow, but like many artists, his time came later.
-Many of his works are worth in the tens of thousands today and depict an Ireland a far cry from what it has become almost 200 years after his death.
+A 19th-century landscape artist who depicted countless views in Dublin’s neighbouring county Wicklow, James Arthur O’Connor – who features heavily in Dublin’s National Gallery – has since been dubbed the ‘quiet man’ of Irish painting.
+O’Connor died so poor that a fund had to be set up to support his widow, but like many artists, he rose to posthumous fame.
+Many of his works are worth tens of thousands of pounds today and depict an almost mythical imagining of Ireland’s landscapes.